Dominikwigh/coffee-shop/README.md

 ![Webhooks](documentation/webhooks.png)

 ### Toasts
 * I have included toast messages that display in the top right corner anytime the user has done something on the site.
-Either a green success essage or red error message.
+Either a green success message or red error message.
 * 403/404/500
-If any links are broken or the user types a faulty adress a 403/404 and 500 page is being displayed.
+If any links are broken or the user types a faulty address a 403/404 and 500 page is being displayed.
 ![404 page](documentation/404page.png)

 ### Technologies